guytenaerefe/centos6-php7-xdebug/README.md

     command Docker let g:vdebug_options['server'] = $DOCKERIP

-Add the following to for example your `.bashr` after the web machine is up.
+Add the following to (for example) your `.bashrc` for use after the web machine is up.

 ```bash
 # Get dockerip and set as ENV variable